glennhenry/cs-notes/docs/deep-learning/15-diffusion/01-diffusion-model/diffusion-model.md

 ![The objective of diffusion model](./objective.png)
 Source : https://youtu.be/fbLgFrlTnGU?si=lOk5eb9Au4EJumjW&t=376 (with modification)

 The process and objective of diffusion model is similar to [**variational autoencoder (VAE)**](/deep-learning/variational-autoencoder).
-In VAE, the encoder takes the input data and maps it to a lower-dimensional representation called the **latent space**.
-This latent space serves as a compressed representation that captures the essential information and underlying structure present in the input data.
-The decoder takes the latent space and sample from it, to generate new data samples.
+In VAE, the encoder takes the input data and maps it to a lower-dimensional representation called the **latent variables**.
+This latent variables serves as a compressed representation that captures the essential information and underlying structure present in the input data.
+Latent variables will then be modeled in a probability distribution with some mean and variance, this is now called a **latent space**.
+The decoder sample from the latent space distribution, to generate new data samples.
 The objective is to approximate the true data distribution from the sampled distribution.

 The similar objective can be applied to diffusion model, "Given transformed data, how to untransform it?".
 The primary aim of a diffusion model is to enhance the inference process, particularly by focusing on the reverse process that involves computing the preceding state of the Markov chain.